symfony/symfony-docs/book/internals/event_dispatcher.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When the dispatcher notifies listeners, it passes an actual ``Event`` object
 to those listeners.
-The base ``Event`` class is very simple: it contains
+The base ``Event`` class is very simple: it contains a
-a method for stopping :ref:`event propagation<event_dispatcher-event-propagation>`,
+method for stopping :ref:`event
-but not much else.
+propagation<event_dispatcher-event-propagation>`, but not much else.

 Often times, data about a specific event needs to be passed along with the
 ``Event`` object so that the listeners have needed information.
-In the case
+In the case of
-of the ``onCoreResponse`` event, the ``Event`` object that's created and
+the ``core.response`` event, the ``Event`` object that's created and passed to
-passed to each listener is actually of type :class:`Symfony\\Component\\HttpKernel\\Event\\FilterResponseEvent`,
+each listener is actually of type
+:class:`Symfony\\Component\\HttpKernel\\Event\\FilterResponseEvent`, a
-a subclass of the base ``Event`` object.
-This class contains methods such
+subclass of the base ``Event`` object.
+This class contains methods such as
-as ``getResponse`` and ``setResponse``, allowing listeners to get or even
+``getResponse`` and ``setResponse``, allowing listeners to get or even replace
-replace the ``Response`` object.
+the ``Response`` object.

 The moral of the story is this: when creating a listener to an event, the
-``Event`` object that's passed to the listener may be a special subclass
+``Event`` object that's passed to the listener may be a special subclass that
-that has additional methods for retrieving information from and responding
+has additional methods for retrieving information from and responding to the
-to the event.
+event.

 The Dispatcher
 --------------

 The dispatcher is the central object of the event dispatcher system.
 In
-general, a single dispatcher is created, which maintains a register of listeners.
+general, a single dispatcher is created, which maintains a register of
-When an event is dispatched via the dispatcher, it notifies all listeners
+listeners.
+When an event is dispatched via the dispatcher, it notifies all
-registered with that event.
+listeners registered with that event.

 .. code-block:: php